-The Master of Science in Animals and Public Policy (MAPP) program will be holding its annual Open House for prospective students on Monday, January 13, 2020.
+The Master of Science in Animals and Public Policy (MAPP) program will be holding its virtual Open House for prospective students on Monday, January 11, 2021.

 Meet MAPP faculty, current MAPP students, and MAPP alumni.
-Hear from program faculty, alumni and staff on topics such as CAPP and MAPP’s History, Values Structure, and Curriculum, Application and Admission, Financial Aid, Housing, Research and Externship Opportunities, attend a current Animals & Society class with current students, get a campus tour, and attend a discussion panel with MAPP alumni.
+Hear from program faculty, alumni and staff on topics such as CAPP and MAPP’s History, Values Structure, and Curriculum, Research and Externship Opportunities, attend a current Animals & Society class with current students, see a campus tour, and attend a discussion panel with MAPP alumni.

 To reserve your seat at this Open House or any of the other Master Programs’ Open Houses, click this link and “RSVP here”

-The other Graduate Program Open Houses taking place are:
+The other virtual Graduate Program Open Houses taking place are:

 While students enter the MAPP program with different interests, skills, philosophies, and aspirations, all share a passion for understanding human-animal relationships and promoting the status of animals in society.